r-crash-course/r-crash-course.github.io/_episodes/03-seeking-help.md

 > separator is important, especially if you are working with international
 > colleagues, because different countries have different conventions for the
 > decimal point (i.e. comma vs period).
-> hint: use `??csv` to lookup csv related functions.
+> hint: use `??csv` to look up csv related functions.
 > > ## Solution to Challenge 3
 > >
 > > The standard R function for reading tab-delimited files with a period